Member of Trump jury excused after expressing concerns about being identified

 Judge Juan Merchan immediately reprimanded the press for reporting what he considers too much information about the jurors.
 He said questions about potential jurors' employers would be redacted from the court record moving forward, and directed reporters not to mention jurors' physical appearance.

 Prosecutors also raised concerns about another juror who has already been selected, saying they discovered information about someone sharing the person's name who was arrested and potentially involved in a corruption investigation in the 1990s.
-The juror had not yet arrived at court when prosecutors raised the issue, and a decision on whether to excuse him was put off until he could face questions.
+The man, Juror #4, arrived late to court and was briefly questioned before the judge, out of earshot from the court's microphones.
+Merchan did not immediately make a decision about the man's inclusion on the jury.

 Day 3 of jury selection